 I think Breathe 2025 is a great idea and am happy to be supporting it.
 You can do the same by visiting its website.

 About a month ago my mum was diagnosed with bowel cancer.
 On Monday she had an operation to remove a large tumour in her colon, plus part of the upper bowel itself.
 Thankfully this went really well, and hopefully Mum’s now on the way to a full recovery.
-It’s been a great shock to our family – the old trout drives me nuts sometimes, but I love her and don’t want her to die!
-However, the most shocking thing about her diagnosis was that she’d had no obvious symptoms at all; but she’s diabetic and at one of her regular check-ups a blood test revealed that she was anaemic, so she was sent for the colonoscopy that picked up the tumour.
+It’s been a great shock to our family, but the most shocking thing about her diagnosis was that she’d had no obvious symptoms at all.
+She’s diabetic, and at one of her regular check-ups a blood test revealed that she was anaemic, so she was sent for the colonoscopy that picked up the tumour.
 Much as we sometimes moan about the NHS, Mum was treated swiftly, efficiently and considerately by a team of amazingly skilled and caring people at York Hospital, led by the fantastic colorectal consultant surgeon Mr Ian Bradford who is, quite simply, a top bloke.

 Bowel cancer can be treated very successfully with early detection.
 But people are still often too embarrassed to go to their doctor with symptoms that involve things like bottoms and poo.
 A great deal of good work has been done by charities like Beating Bowel Cancer to raise awareness, but comments such as those made recently by a GP about his surgery being cluttered up with the so-called ‘worried well’ don’t exactly encourage patients to air their concerns.